xulaus/xulaus.github.io/posts/ruby2wasm/2023-06-10-hello-world.md

 Now we have a good understanding of the WASM program, the challenge is write a program that that can take the equivalent ruby and convert that into our WASM or something like it.

-Generally speaking if find if I start trying to hard to design I get stuck in analysis paralysis, I'm going to something dumb with no design to it first to get something working and then iterate.
+Generally speaking I find if I start trying to hard to design I get stuck in analysis paralysis, I'm going to something dumb with no design to it first to get something working and then iterate.

 The plan is to use an off the shelf parser<sup>[3](https://github.com/lib-ruby-parser/lib-ruby-parser)</sup> search through the tree it creates, and look for a print statement.
 If we find anything else, throw an error.

-Once we have our print statement, we'll grab its argument, check its a list of constant strings and if it is, save that constant.
+Once we have our print statement, we'll grab its argument, check it is a list of constant strings and if it is, save that constant.
 Then we can construct a `ciovec` for each and save those as constants too.

 In rust that logic looks like this:
 ```rust